aws-samples/aws-refactoring-to-serverless/implementation/orchestration-to-choreography/README.md

 3. Now, let's test the choreagraphy scenario and validate it can achieve the same functionality.
 We can perform the Step Functions State Machine defined to issue a message to SNS topic:
     - Go to the AWS Console and then to Step Functions
-    - Click on the LoanBroker-PubSub State Machine
+    - Click on the 'LoanBroker-PubSub' State Machine
     - Click the Start Execution button, name it as `mysnsrun`, and enter this input: `{"SSN": "123-45-6789", "Amount": 400000, "Term": 30 }`
     - All the states should immediately turn green